Weather in Ecuador in February

 • Temperatures along the coast range from 80°F to 88°F (27°C to 31°C), while the highlands hover between 57°F and 68°F (14°C to 20°C).
 The Galápagos stays warm and humid, with highs up to 88°F (31°C) and water temperatures around 77°F (25°C).

-• It’s a great time to soak up local culture — if you don’t mind getting wet.
-The Amazon’s lush and alive, while the Galápagos is ideal for spotting nesting birds and sea turtles.
+• It’s a good time to experience local traditions, especially if you’re up for getting wet.
+The Amazon is green and active, and the Galápagos is a solid choice for seeing nesting birds and sea turtles.

 What's the weather like in Ecuador in February?